What's That Rash?

-Looks like: Anything from scaly, dry patches to gooey blisters and dry, leathery areas.
+Anything from scaly, dry patches to gooey blisters and dry, leathery areas.

 Caused by: There is no proven cause, but European scientists have found that people are genetically susceptible to it, and triggers can include certain fabrics, warm clothing, deodorant, soaps, excessive bathing or perspiration, and stress.

 Where: Often on the inside of knees and elbows, face, and neck, but can crop up anywhere.